 It’s impossible to suggest dinner ideas that will appeal to everyone — we are all influenced by our own tastes, our cultures, and our cooking abilities.
 We hope you look at the following meal ideas and adapt them to meet your idea of a delicious dinner.

-One thing the following meals have in common, though, is their ability to be toddler-friendly.
+One thing the following meals have in common, though, is their ability to include foods for toddlers.
 Meals that allow toddlers to pick their own toppings or eat the components of the meal separately may make it easier for them to try and enjoy the food.

 Try serving the following meals with fruit, cut-up veggies, or a glass of milk to help round them out.

 Alternatively, you can use a frozen cheese pizza as your base.

 Preparation: Prepare dough, sauce, and cheese.
 Add toppings of choice.
 If using a frozen pizza, simply add toppings.